- About Us

 If these pre-requisites are completely satisfied the workflow is the following:

-- According to the region of where the server will be hosted, you must contact a Local GSE Coordinator .
+- According to the region of where the server will be hosted, you must contact your regional Local GSE Coordinator .
 This coordinator will be your primary point of contact and it will facilitate the communication and procedures between the host and ICANN to interchange company information and the signing of the NDA and IMRS Single Agreement.

 Quick Check-List for your reference